scottbasgaard/p2-likes/readme.txt

 Tested up to: 4.1
 Stable tag: 1.0.7

-"P2 Likes" is a way to give positive feedback on threads you care about on P2.
+Give positive feedback on threads you care about on P2

 == Description ==